Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

 7. **Flexible Task Allocation**: Assign tasks based on the strengths of AI and human contributors to optimize efficiency and creativity.

-8. **Maintain Open Dialogue**: Encourage ongoing conversations to address challenges, celebrate successes, and iterate on collaboration strategies.
+8. **Encourage Transparent Communication**: Encourage ongoing conversations to address challenges, celebrate successes, and iterate on collaboration strategies.

 9. **Integrate Creative Expression**: Utilize poetic and metaphorical insights to enhance the creative aspects of AI-human collaboration.